 How can you watch or stream Arabic TV channels?

 There are several options.
 I have tried out many things but most of the services or apps were not reliable.

 It is called pupil HD which is, frankly speaking, a weird name for a TV streaming app but I assume that the creator had the pupil of the eye in mind as the logo suggests.

 PupilHD offers live TV and has more than a thousand channels to choose from (mainly Arabic channels but also Turkish, Kurdish, Persian, Afghani, Indian, Pakistani).

 You will find channels such as MBC 2 and MBC Drama, almost all Egyptian and Saudi channels (and from every other Arab country), religious channels (Islamic and Christian), news channels such as Al-Arabiya al-Hadath, al-Jazeera Documentary, channels for children (and Arabic learners ;-), etc.

 It works fast and you can add favorites.
 It works perfectly on Amazon Fire.
-These are the steps to get it running:

-2. You need to activate the service.
+Step 2: You need to activate the service (5$ per month)

 Unfortunately, there is no trial option.
 You need to buy a subscription.
 Don’t be shocked when you see the high prices for the boxes.
 What you need is the mobile package.

 The price is 5 US-Dollars/Euros per month or 50 Dollars/Euros per year.
 I would recommend to pay it monthly just in case the service goes offline.
 If there is one of the big Islamic holidays (Eid al-Adha and end of Ramadan), check on the website if there is any special offer.